iitalix/iitalix/README.md

   a photo-sharing site similar to Flickr, which allows you to share and comment on photos, create albums, and mark your Favorites.

-When I'm not learning code, I'm creating content playing video games.
+I also livestream video games, but I've been super busy!
-Hang out with me on [Twitch](https://www.twitch.tv/iitalix)
+Hang out with me on [Twitch!](https://www.twitch.tv/iitalix)

 https://github.com/iitalix/iitalix/assets/115580381/22b82234-bdfd-4997-97e5-e62145df68a4